IkechukwuAKalu/eventlance/README.md

 # Eventlance

-This is freelancing app built using Node.js and MongoDB.
+This is freelancing app built using Node.js (`express`) and MongoDB.
 It is basically just a REST API with no views added to it yet.

 ## Security
 It uses OAuth2 for requests authentication.
 The Node.js module `oauth2orize` is used to implement it, together with the `passport` module.